claudsan/droidparts.org/first_steps/introduction.rst

 #. **sample** - a couple of sample apps that show DroidParts in action.
 #. **test** - unit tests.

-The first 3 projects are Android libraries a typical app would use.
+The first 3 are Android library projects and you'll probably use all of them.